hasura/graphql-engine/rfcs/catalog-migration-db-stats-logging.md

 ]
 ```

-Doing this will let the user know that some of the queries that are running on the database are in a locked state.
+Doing this will let the user know that some queries that are running on the database are in a locked state.

 ##  Implementation details